DimitriCunev/PascalJS/README.md

 -> Pascal has many unused and probably not needed features for example:
 - declaring function type
 - using begin{}end. as main function

 that are replaced by my translator with simpler things.

+> I understand that pascal type declarations are there , to make pascal type-safe , but for ordinary problem solving , this would make things harder and un-necessary complex.

 Example translation:
 ```Pascal